lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   fragment with the highest FCN value is provided by the bit in the left-most position of the Bitmap.
 In the Bitmap, a bit set to 1 indicates that the SCHC Fragment of FCN corresponding to that bit position has been correctly sent and received.
   The text above describes the internal representation of the Bitmap.
-When inserted in the SCHC ACK for transmission from the receiver to the sender, the Bitmap MAY be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}.
+When inserted in the SCHC ACK for transmission from the receiver to the sender, the Bitmap is truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}.

 * Abort.
 On expiration of the Inactivity timer, or when Attempts reached MAX_ACK_REQUESTS or upon an occurrence of some other error, the sender or the receiver MUST use the Abort.
 When the receiver needs to abort the on-going fragmented SCHC